ArielM-101/SEA-Salon_Ariel-Muljadi_Universitas-Indonesia/README.md

 2. Buat reservasi service salon sesuai dengan branch salon yang menyediakan service salon yang tersedia
 3. Klik back to login, customer bisa menambahkan review di review form, lalu klim submit review
 4. Login kembali untuk melihat My Reservations dan customer juga bisa menghapus reservasi yang telah dibuat sebelumnya.

+English Language:

+*Notes:
+1. CREATE USER 'name_user'@'localhost' IDENTIFIED BY 'password_user'; if you haven't created a user in the mysql data base yet

+   ALTER USER 'name_user'@'localhost' IDENTIFIED BY mysql_native_password BY 'password_user'; if you want to change an existing user

+   GRANT ALL PRIVILEGES ON *.* TO 'nama_user'@'localhost'; FLUSH PRIVILEGES; if you want to grant access rights to a new user

+2. Branch salons cannot be deleted before the salon services available at that branch salon are deleted.
+Also, data such as reviews and reservations can be deleted without any conditions by the admin.

+3. Perform the three steps A, B, and C in order below.

+A.How to set up the SEA Salon website for the first time through VSCode:
+1. Open new terminal, type npm run build
+2. Open the .env file.
+Then change DB_HOST, DB_USER, and DB_PASSWORD with your mysql account configuration settings
+3. The build folder has been created, then type node server.js (backend)
+4. Open the reservation.sql script file in the mysql program, change ALTER USER'nama_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password_user'; with the user and pass of your mysql account
+5. Execute the reservation.sql script
+6. Open the new terminal again, then type cd src and type npm start (frontend)
+7. Click the local host link available in the terminal node or the terminal that runs the server.js node earlier.

+B. How to use SEA Salon website (as admin):
+1. Login to the admin dashboard with the admin account (Email: thomas.n@compfest.id and Password: Admin123) in the login form, to log in as an admin.
+2. Admin must first add New Branch, then can only add New Service according to the salon branch that has been created.
+Click back to login
+3. As a result, complete information about the new salon service will appear in Available Services
+4. In addition, the admin can also delete current reviews and all reservations that have been made by customers on the admin dashboard earlier.

+C.How to use the SEA Salon website (as a customer):
+1. Click Register here to create a new customer account, then login to make a salon service reservation.
+2. Make a salon service reservation according to the salon branch that provides available salon services
+3. Click back to login, the customer can add a review in the review form, then click submit review
+4. Login again to view My Reservations and customers can also delete reservations that have been made previously.